artsandmetaphysics/goodlifeodyssey/poems/inferno-summarium.md

 *Circle VIII Pouch I: Panders and Seducers*
 *Circle VIII Pouch II: Flatterers*
-The first of ten dikes is filled with circling pimps and seducers, whipped red.
+The first of ten dikes is filled with marching pimps and seducers, whipped red.
 Jason's there.
-Next, dipped in shit, are those damned for flatt'ring.
+Next, dipped in shit, are those damned for flatt'ring,

-*Circle VIII Pouch III: Simonists*
+*Circle VIII Pouch III: Simonists* then buried priests, flaming feet in the air, who pimped dear Jesus' bride for gold.
+Indignant Dante calls the pope's pain fair.

 *Circle VIII Pouch IV: Diviners*
+The mages contort their necks, and behold there buttocks fore'er.
+Rejecting pity, our guide utters a story that's scrambled.

 *Circle VIII Pouch V: Barrators*

-*Circle VIII Pouch V: More Barrators*
+Corrupt officials boil in tar and flee from poking demons, who'd sooner harm than guide the two, if not for heaven holy.

 *Circle VIII Pouch V: With Demons*
+The escorts hook a tardy denizen of the pit, who's questioned 'between tortures, escapes, taring two captors.
+We're free again.

 *Circle VIII Pouch VI: Hypocrites*